1. Visit Ronald Reagan’s Boyhood Home

 816 S. Hennepin Avenue, , 61021

 The boyhood home of Ronald Reagan is open to visitors from April 1st through November 12th.
 Admission is only $5.
-The house is set up as it was when he lived there so you can get a realistic view of life back then.
-There is also a statue and visitor’s center.
+The house is set up as it was when he lived there so you can enjoy a realistic view of life back then.
+There is also a statue and visitor’s center to explore.

 2. Spend the day at Lowell Park

 At Lowell Park, there are plenty of hiking and biking trails to enjoy as well as a 3 and a half mile trail which is great for jogging and biking.
 Boat ramps are available for river activities.
 Also available are cross country skiing trails, a nature center, and picnic tables.

 3. Attend Dixon’s Annual 4th of July Petunia Festival

 Various locations, , 61021